 - Relationship with supervisor

-- Company policies and benefits like health insurance and vacation plans
+- Company policies and rules

-- Challenging work
+- The work itself

 Herzberg found that people strive to attain hygiene needs because they are unhappy without them.
 However, hygiene factors do not provide satisfaction and do not lead to higher motivation.
 Employees are merely dissatisfied without them, not motivated to work harder or smarter.